IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 This parameter, of type instant, specifies the instance when this DiagnosticReport Resource was created.
 See FHIR [http://hl7.org/fhir/R4/search.html#date](http://hl7.org/fhir/R4/search.html#date) for use of the instant search type.

 **code**:
-This parameter, of type token, specifies the kind of report of this DiagnositcReport Resource.
+This parameter, of type token, specifies the kind of report of this DiagnosticReport Resource.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.

-**basedOn**:
-This parameter is of type Reference(ServiceRequest).
-The identifier of IMRServiceRequest is an accession number.
-When the basedOn parameter is used, the ServiceRequest reference would need to be accessible to both the Requester and the Responder.
-See FHIR [http://hl7.org/fhir/R4/search.html#reference](http://hl7.org/fhir/R4/search.html#reference) for use of the reference search type.

-**basedOn.identifier**:
-This parameter, of type token, specifies an accession number associated with the service request to which the DiagnosticReport Resource is assigned.
-See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.
-This use of **basedOn.identifier** follows the [FHIR Chaining Parameters](http://hl7.org/fhir/search.html#chaining) search methodology.

-**imagingStudy**:
-This parameter is of type Reference(ImagingStudy).
-The identifier of IMRImagingStudy is the study instance UID.
-When the imagingStudy parameter is used, the ImagingStudy reference would need to be accessible to both the Requester and the Responder.
-See FHIR [http://hl7.org/fhir/R4/search.html#reference](http://hl7.org/fhir/R4/search.html#reference) for use of the reference search type.

-**imagingStudy.identifier**:
-This parameter, of type token, specifies the study instance UID associated with the imaging study to which the DiagnosticReport Resource is assigned.
-See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.
-This use of **imagingStudy.identifier** follows the [FHIR Chaining Parameters](http://hl7.org/fhir/search.html#chaining) search methodology.

 **resultsInterpreter**:
-This parameter is of type Reference(Practitioner or PractitionerRole).
+This parameter, of type Reference(Practitioner or PractitionerRole), specifies the referenced Practitioner or PractitionerRole resource associated to the DiagnosticReport.
 When the resultsInterpreter parameter is used, the Practitioner or PractitionerRole reference would need to be accessible to both the Requester and the Responder.
 See FHIR [http://hl7.org/fhir/R4/search.html#reference](http://hl7.org/fhir/R4/search.html#reference) for use of the reference search type.

 **resultsInterpreter.identifier** or **resultsInterpreter.practitioner.identifier**:
 This parameter, of type token, specifies an identifier associated with the practitioner to which the DiagnosticReport Resource is interpreted by.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.
 This use of **resultsInterpreter.identifier** or **resultsInterpreter.practitioner.identifier** follows the [FHIR Chaining Parameters](http://hl7.org/fhir/search.html#chaining) search methodology.